 From from I-40 to US 51 (approximately 4.5 miles) in Memphis, Shelby County, TN

-The purpose of the proposed project is to 1) provide a viable secondary access route into the Memphis Central Business District (CBD) from communities north of downtown while improving traffic circulation within the study corridor and 2) to stimulate economic development by providing infrastructure that will maintain the existing momentum for reinvestment and new investment in residential and commercial ventures along the corridor.
+The purpose of the proposed project is to 1) provide a viable secondary access route into the Memphis Central Business District (CBD) from communities north of downtown, while improving traffic circulation within the study corridor; and 2) to stimulate economic development by providing infrastructure that will maintain the existing momentum for reinvestment and create new investment in residential and commercial ventures along the corridor.
 Overall, the proposed project is intended to serve as an improved gateway into downtown Memphis through the Uptown Community.